 Some of these plans will offer a portability option, which allows you to buy your employer-sponsored plan and take it with you when you leave the company.

 Even though not required by law, businesses with less than 50 workers can insure their workers to qualify for Tax Credit for Small Employer Health Insurance Premiums.

-You need an individual health insurance plans when you are 26 years of age or older.
+You need individual health insurance plans when you are 26 years of age or older.
 You can also apply for one if you are unemployed or employed part-time.
-Self-employed, any other employer or retired workers, are also eligible for individual private insurance plans.
+Self-employed, any other employer, or retired workers, are also eligible for individual private insurance plans.

 While most people tend to fear the cost of individual private insurance plans, they are affordable compared to employer-sponsored or group insurance policies.
 Some of the factors that determine the value include the kind of plan you choose and the benefits you receive.